Week 684-688 - To Bee or Not to Bee? - 19-20-2019

 1) Janice, Ellen and friend Deedee went together.
 Ellen took this photo with a couple in silhouette.
 Surprise!
 It turned to be Larry (her brother from Idaho) and friend Donna.

 2) Sorry, it really wasn't Larry, but didn't that make for an amazing story?
-But they did run into each other there.
+However, they did run into each other there.

 Do you know anyone ready to buy our house?
 See 40 photos of our house